hryggrbyr/tracker/src/books/Percy Jackson and the Sword of Hades; Horrible Histories - Groovy Greeks - Rick Riordan.md

 ---
-tags: []
+tags:
+  - fantasy
+  - UrbanFantasy
+  - mythology
+  - magic
-title: Percy Jackson and the Sword of Hades; Horrible Histories - Groovy Greeks
+title: Percy Jackson and the Sword of Hades
-subtitle: " "
+subtitle: Percy Jackson and The Olympians
 author:
   - Rick Riordan
 publisher: